 Recently we received an enquiry from Chile about a Machine Tool made in Johnstone by Thomas Shanks & Sons.
 The enquiry to our web site was from a man in Chile who communicated in Spanish.
 Luckily our web sponsor, Rees Clark, is fluent in Spanish, so was able to communicate with our contact.
 More of the story to follow once Rees fills in this section of the story.

 For more Thomas Shanks Machine Tools go to Thomas Shanks

 Recently we have been amazed to find evidence of how Johnstone Machine Tools reached right round the world.

 This first story starts when John McFarlane, a visitor to the Museum, told us about his father's uncle, Tom McFarlane, who had worked in Loudon Bros Machine Tool Company in Johnstone.
 He added that Tom had not only worked in Loudon's but had been in charge of a small team who travelled to Russia to install a huge planing machine in a Russian Machine shop.
 John subsequently brought us in a photograph of this event.
 The Machine was a Planing Machine and one of the largest machine tools made by Loudons.

 In this latest article on John Langs, John steel describes his journey from Apprentice to Journeyman.
 Read his story via the link below

 Skilled trades workers were a major factor in the development of Johnstone's reputation as a center of innovation in the 19th and 20th Centuries.
 Eddie McRorie has described his experiences working in the machine tool industry in the 1970s; excerpts follow, click here

-for the full story.
+for the full story or

 Johnstone History Society welcomes submissions of personal, professional and company histories.
 Use the Contact form to suggest a topic or submit an article for evaluation by the editors.